finance-quote/finance-quote/CONTRIBUTING.md

 See the documentation in Quote.pm for more information.

+## Please don't die

+Finance::Quote should always return data, even if no data was retrieved for any of the securities.
+Instead, set "success" to 0 and an error message ("errormsg") for all of the requested securities.

 ## Things to avoid

 Some sources of information will provide more stock information than